A View is a space where you work on your Dataset in Mammoth. This is where you explore your data and transform it to generate meaningful insights.

 The original name of a column can be viewed on hovering over the column name.

-You can also change the order of displayed columns by dragging and dropping column headers or by changing the order in the Column Browser.
+You can change the order of displayed columns using the Column Browser or by dragging and dropping column headers in the grid.

 Mammoth tries to give a reasonable default format to numeric and data columns.
 This may not be to your liking.
 You can change the format by clicking on column menu in header row of any column.